Paper check payments

 - Check expiration

-- View or print a copy of a cashed check or remittance
+- View or print a copy of a cashed check and remittance

 - Things to know

-Check style and envelope issued to the vendor
+Check styles and envelope issued to the vendor

 Customize the payment memo/remittance info on the check by adding to or overwriting the pre-populated invoice number and vendor account number when you schedule payment.

-- Once saved, the memo field can't be edited.
-If you need to edit the memo field, cancel the payment and reschedule
+- Once saved, you can’t edit the memo field.
+If you need to edit the memo field, cancel the payment and reschedule it.

-- The payment memo field doesn't sync and will need to be manually updated in your accounting software.
+- The payment memo field doesn't sync.
+You’ll need to manually update it in your accounting software.

 Invitation to connect and get paid electronically

-If your Bill.com Network Profile is set to Public, an invitation to get paid via ePayment will be printed on the check stub for all checks sent from Bill.com.
-This message will include your unique profile URL, so vendors can easily connect and get paid electronically.
+If your Bill.com network profile is set to Public, we’ll print an invitation for you to get paid via ePayment on the check stub for all checks.
+This message will include your unique profile URL, so vendors can easily connect to receive payments electronically.

-When paying more than one bill with the same Process Date to the same vendor, choose to combine the bill payments in one check or to keep them as separate checks.
-A single combined check is usually more convenient, but there are times when it may be necessary to send separate checks, such as for a tax payment or for the simplicity of reconciling specific bills with a specific check number.
+When you pay more than one bill with the same process date to the same vendor, you can choose to combine the bill payments in one check or to keep them as separate checks.
+A combined check is usually more convenient, but there are times when it may be necessary to send separate checks (e.g., for tax payments) for the simplicity of reconciling specific bills with a specific check number.

 Checks are issued with the words Void after 90 days printed on them.
 On the 91st day after the date of issue, the check expires.

-- When the check expires, the funds will automatically remit to the originating bank account
+- When the check expires, we'll automatically remit the funds to the originating bank account

-View or print a copy of a cashed check or remittance
+View or print a copy of a cashed check and remittance